facebook/zstd/CONTRIBUTING.md

         * On linux boxes, you have use https://github.com/lpechacek/cpuset.
         * On Windows, you can "Set Processor Affinity" using https://www.thewindowsclub.com/processor-affinity-windows
         * On Mac, you can try to use their dedicated affinity API https://developer.apple.com/library/archive/releasenotes/Performance/RN-AffinityAPI/#//apple_ref/doc/uid/TP40006635-CH1-DontLinkElementID_2
-3. To benchmark, you will likely end up writing a seperate c/c++ program that will link libzstd.
+3. To benchmark, you will likely end up writing a separate c/c++ program that will link libzstd.
-Dynamically linking your library will introduce some added variation (not a large amount but definitly some).
+Dynamically linking your library will introduce some added variation (not a large amount but definitely some).
 Statically linking libzstd will be more stable.
 Static libraries should be enabled by default when building zstd.

 Those are the low hanging fruit.
 You can also try the following more advanced techniques